Fiber to the Home

 When will you be putting fiber in my community?

 In most cases, we already have!
 Over the last twenty years we’ve been placing fiber in service in all of our communities in preparation for this project, and now we’re extending these connections all the way to the customer’s home.
-We’re starting with Hampton, and after that, we will move to Aurora and Doniphan.
 In parallel with the in-town construction we will begin to deliver fiber to the rural households as well.
-We will continue to lay out plans for the other communities as we progress through these first three.
+We will continue to lay out plans for communities as we progress through this project.
 All customers will be notified prior to deployment in their community.
 Our goal is to have 100% fiber in our service area within three to five years, and have the greatest impact by reaching the greatest number of customers as soon as we can.

 What if I don’t live in town?